kavinyao/hackab.it/_posts/2013-10-21-beware-of-scope-in-python-2.md

+---
+layout: post
-# Beware of Variable Scope in Python 2
+title: "Beware of Variable Scope in Python 2"

-- pubdate: 2013-10-21
+date: 2013-10-21
-- tags: python, gotcha
+tags: python, gotcha
-- description: Python 2 handles variable scope loosely.
-You should especially pay attention of temporary variables in list comprehension.
+description: "Python 2 handles variable scope loosely.
+You should especially pay attention of temporary variables in list comprehension."
 ---

 If you've learned Python in a systematic way, you know that Python 2 has loose, if not poor, variable scope management.
 For example: